🎁 Click for the best Holiday deals or Our Gift List

 Since Infopathy devices are relatively inexpensive, I put their platform to the test.

-In today’s post, I cover the basics of how infoceuticals work, review the Infopathy Glowing IC Pad & IC Hummer devices, and reveal the unusual results of my three-week test.
+In today’s post, I cover the basics of how infoceuticals work, review the Infopathy IC Hummer device, and reveal the unusual results of my three-week test.
+Plus, I’ll share some of my experience with their brand-new Glowing IC Pad V3 model.

 See for yourself:

 Unlike other forms of biological manipulation, infoceuticals gently affect the body.
-It’ll only take what it needs.
+Your body only takes what it needs.

 For a visual synopsis, check out this 3-minute clip: